-They've only lost twice in the last 15 Test matches against the Baggy Greens - the nickname given to the Aussie side which refers to the caps they wear on their heads.
+But now they've lost the current series against the Baggy Greens - the nickname given to the Aussie side which refers to the caps they wear on their heads.

 Australia were utterly dominant for nearly 20 years before that, winning nine out of 10 series played.
 That's why there was such a huge fuss when Michael Vaughan's England side won in 2005.

 Players to watch

 England captain Alistair Cook is one of the top players to watch out for.

 He's got a whopping 7,800 Test runs to his name at the age of just 28.
 Against Australia he's pretty good too, with four centuries and a top score of 235 not out.

 England bowler James Anderson will be leading his side's attack.

 He's already the second-highest England wicket-taker of all time, and has been a key player in the last three Ashes series victories.

 Australia's skipper Michael Clarke is his team's top batsman.

 His average batting score is the best out of both sides at over 52 runs per innings, and he's reckoned to be a great tactical captain too.

 Australian fast bowler Mitchell Johnson could be a decisive figure in the series.

 He's been the target of a lot of mickey-taking by England fans in the past because he can sometimes be a bit erratic.
 But when he's good, he's devastating.